VLAM3D/menpofast/README.md

 menpo-fastimages
 ================

-A faster Image package based around menlo with channels(and some )
+Menpo Image package with channels at the front.